-- 2. On the next page type "BLM Natl AIM Wetland 2023" into the search bar.
-You should now see 15 forms for Wetland 2023 (see list below).
-If you are sampling in the lower 48 states, download 13 of those forms on each device by clicking on the cloud icon on the right side of each form.
-Alaska crews will need to download all 15 forms.
+- 2. On the next page type "BLM Natl AIM Wetland 2025" into the search bar.
+You should now see 13 forms for Wetland 2025 (see list below).
+Download the 13 forms on each device by clicking on the cloud icon on the right side of each form.
 NOTE: once the form has been downloaded the icon changes from a cloud to a refresh icon.

 - a.
 Wetland AIM Forms

 - i.
 Site Evaluation

 - ii.
 Plot Characterization

 - iii.
 Photos

 - iv.
 Hydrology

 - v.
 Soils

 - vi.
-Water Chemistry
+Natural and Human Disturbances

 - vii.
-Natural and Human Disturbances
+Species Inventory

 - viii.
-Species Inventory
+Unknown Plants

 - ix.
-Unknown Plants
+LPI

 - x.
-LPI
+Woody Structure and Annual Use

 - xi.
-Woody Structure and Annual Use
+Hummocks

 - xii.
-Hummocks
+Water Chemistry

 - xiii.
 Known Errors

-- b.
-Alaska Only Wetland AIM Forms